-The Risk Management Framework consists of management of risk by risk category, Risk Culture, Risk Governance Structure (i.e. Board, Executive Management and Lines of Defense), Strategic Planning fully integrated with the defined Risk Appetite, Risk Management System i.e. Risk identification through the policies, procedures, and processes which the Company identifies, measures, manages, monitors, reports, and controls risks across the firm.
-Independent Risk Management, in conjunction with other independent control and supporting functions, reviews and updates this Risk Management Framework at least annually and as needed to address any modifications that may be required as a result of any material changes to the firm or its operating environment.
+Citi's overarching Enterprise Risk Management Framework consists of management of risk by risk category, Risk Culture, Risk Governance Structure (i.e. Board, Executive Management Team and Lines of Defense), Strategic Planning fully integrated with the defined Risk Appetite, Risk Management System i.e. Risk identification through the policies, procedures, and processes which the Company identifies, measures, manages, monitors, controls and reports risks across the firm.
+Independent Risk Management, in conjunction with other independent control and enterprise support functions, reviews and updates this Enterprise Risk Management Framework at least annually and as needed to address any modifications that may be required as a result of any material changes to the firm or its operating environment.